nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 title: Creating Generative Design
 ---

-Nodebox is ideal for creating generative designs.
+Nodebox is ideal for creating generative design.
 We've covered a few of them before (f.e the arab tilling principle).

 Suppose i want to recreate something like the invader example as decribed on the [subnetworks page](../concepts/subnetworks.html).
 In stead of using simple rectangles i will create a few shapes to work with.